aadhavr/aadhav.github.io/_posts/2024-04-23-how-do-i-manage-my-time.md

 You will die, still having things you want to do.
 Even writing that statement feels abhorrent to our 21st century sensibilities.
 That is because the state of wanting to do things is unbearable.
 But why does it have to be?

 No matter how many times I fold the laundry, the laundry still needs to be folded every Sunday.
 I will never be "on top" of laundry, because that is not the nature of laundry, nor life.
 Sunday is not an inherent feature of the universe.
 It has been shaped by religious figures, industrialists, and labor unions.
 This is not to say that long-term goals are bad, but they aren't inherent features of the universe.
-They may inherent features of <i>your</i> universe—a universe where you live in constant state of tension, pinning your salvation on a future that is always out of reach.
+They may be inherent features of <i>your</i> universe—a universe where you live in constant state of tension, pinning your salvation on a future that is always out of reach.

 ## What does this mean for your goals?

 If you're like me, you probably haven't fully grasped time's finitude.
-It's important to understand this, because recognizing you can not do everything you'll want to do, is the first step to valuing your time.
+It's important to understand this, because recognizing you can not do everything you will want to do, is the first step to valuing your time.

 If you believe it is possible to find time for everything, you will not ask yourself if a task is the best use of your time.
 There is no opportunity cost to any present moment.
 Of course, there is.
 Your mother could die at any moment.
 Your favorite musician could be in your city touring.
 You could be sleeping right now.